SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/role-capabilities.md

   <tr>
    <td>Manage connections
    </td>
-   <td>Manage the <a href="https://help.sumologic.com/manage/connections-integrations">connections</a> that allow you to send alerts to other tools.
+   <td>Manage the <a href="/docs/manage/connections-integrations">connections</a> that allow you to send alerts to other tools.
    </td>
   </tr>
   <tr>
    <td>Manage Collectors
    </td>
-   <td>Install and manage <a href="https://help.sumologic.com/03Send-Data/Installed-Collectors">installed</a> and <a href="https://help.sumologic.com/03Send-Data/Hosted-Collectors">hosted</a> Collectors and <a href="https://help.sumologic.com/03Send-Data/Sources">Sources</a>.
+   <td><a href="/docs/send-data">Install and manage</a> and Installed/Hosted Collectors and Sources.
 Manage permission automatically includes view permission.
    </td>
   </tr>
   <tr>
    <td>Manage Ingest Budgets
    </td>
-   <td>Manage <a href="https://help.sumologic.com/manage/ingestion-volume/Ingest_Budgets">ingest budgets</a>.
+   <td>Manage <a href="/docs/manage/ingestion-volume/Ingest-Budgets">ingest budgets</a>.
 Enabling this will automatically enable the Manage Collectors capability.
 The Manage Collectors capability on its own permits the re-assignment of budgets to different Collectors, but not creating or deleting them.
    </td>
   </tr>
   <tr>
    <td>Manage data volume feed
    </td>
-   <td><a href="https://help.sumologic.com/manage/ingestion-volume/Data_Volume_Index">Enable and manage the data volume index</a> for your account to avoid using <a href="https://help.sumologic.com/manage/Account/01-Account-Types#Account_Capacity_Limitations">On-Demand Capacity</a>, and to determine when you need to upgrade your account.
+   <td><a href="/docs/manage/ingestion-volume/Data-Volume-Index">Enable and manage the data volume index</a> for your account to avoid using <a href="/docs/manage/manage-subscription/cloud-flex-accounts#Account-Capacity-Limitations">On-Demand Capacity</a>, and to determine when you need to upgrade your account.
    </td>
   </tr>
   <tr>